mattermost/openops/README.md

 Unliked closed source, vendor-controlled environments for integration private conversations, workflow and generative AI, OpenOps provides an open source, customer-controlled platform for AI exploration with full data data control.

+Like what you see?
+Please give us a star! ⭐️

 ![image](https://github.com/mattermost/openops/assets/177788/2a7f64af-d675-468a-b78f-f13591fd8cbd)